jha14/HPA_cell_line/README.md

 - **data/**: Processed data used in the analyses can be accessed via Zenodo:
   🔗 [https://doi.org/10.5281/zenodo.7874749](https://doi.org/10.5281/zenodo.7874749)

-- **codes/**: Contains ordered R scripts (e.g., `umap_visualization.R`, `expression_landscape.R`, etc.) for reproducing figures and results presented in the manuscript.
+- **codes/**: Contains ordered R scripts (e.g., `umap_visualization.R`, `expression_landscape.R`, etc.) for reproducing figures and results presented in the paper.
 The recommended execution order of the scripts is provided in `main.R`.

 ## ▶️ How to run